HEMP (Cannabis sativa)

 Hemp varieties exists in dozens.
 Fiber and oil hemp cultivars are not to be connected to psychoactive substances.
 Their cultivation in EU is controlled firmly.

-HEMP FITS FOR ALL
+HEMP FITS ALL

 Finnish hemp contains only small traces of heavy metals and is therefore suitable for pregnant and breast-feeding women totally safely up to 50 g daily.
 This recommendation falls below the limit values of Finnish Health Office (THL) for heavy metals.
 Information sources that recommend not to eat hemp seeds during pregnancy are based on Chinese hemp seeds, that contain much higher amounts of heavy metals.